-As ever, hostels should be your go-to accommodation option while traveling Malaysia on a budget.
+The top budget tip for travelling Malaysia is the same as anywhere: hostels should be your go-to accommodation option.
 While the quality of the rooms may vary drastically from hostel to hostel, they are generally decent throughout Malaysia.

 4. Eat like the locals

-The Malaysian street cuisine is an extraordinary culinary blend, the intricate spices and flavors make the food that you’ll find here utterly unique.
+The Malaysian street cuisine is an extraordinary culinary blend; the intricate spices and flavours make the food that you’ll find here utterly unique.
 The street is crammed with both street food kiosks and also nice restaurants for the backpacker that has some extra cash to spare.

 5. Avoid The Beaten Track

-Visiting Pataling Jaya can offer you quite some unique experiences without the bustling hordes and tacky entertainments commonplace in the more mainstream neighborhoods.
-With a hip, established youth culture, this area will offer the perfect opportunity to hang with the locals and learn about the local culture all whilst spending significantly less money than you would back in Kuala Lumpur!
+Visiting Petaling Jaya can offer you quite some unique experiences without the bustling hordes and tacky entertainments commonplace in the more mainstream neighbourhoods.
+With a hip, established youth culture, this area will offer the perfect opportunity to hang with the locals and learn about the local scene all whilst spending significantly less money than you would back in Kuala Lumpur!

 You will find better and far cheaper food here than you would have in the big city, and the delicacies and fresh produce that you can find at the Pasar Malam night market are infinitely more authentic than the food in the city.